 UE won us over last time, and it’s taken the top spot once again.
 The 15-hour battery life is above average and the construction is rugged enough to take a few falls.
 An IPX7 waterproof rating is more than enough for most potentially damaging situations (in a shower, at the beach, a spilled beer.)
 There’s enough oomph for the $160 Boom 2 to be heard over a crowded party, and unlike some other speakers, the sound it produces is reasonably accurate—no chintzy-sounding boosts in the higher frequencies.

 Pairing with the Boom 2 on mobile will prompt you to download an app.
-It’s not mandatory, but it will give some EQ options and a readout of current battery levels.
+It’s not mandatory, but it will give some EQ options and a readout of current battery levels, as well as the “PartyUp” feature which allows dozens of Booms to be synced at once.
 Most speakers of this size are light on bass and the Boom 2 is no exception, but UE ticks so many of the right boxes that it’s hard to recommend anything better.

 The Mini 2 is heavy.
 It’s expensive.
 It’s shaped like an alarm clock from the 80s.
 But goddamn it sounds incredible, especially for a speaker this small.
 The Mini 2 is the only of these speakers where songs sounded better than through headphones.
 I tried every genre of music on this thing to try to find its sonic deficiency and came up totally shorthanded.